Skip to content

 Editor's Tip

-Ask each Bordeaux château whether the wedding-table wines are estate-bottle pours from on-site production, regional appellation wines from a curated cellar, or open-vendor caterer-supplied.
-The answer changes the per-head budget by 20 to 40 percent and shifts the editorial style of the dinner-service significantly.
+Ask each Bordeaux château whether the wedding-table wines are estate-bottle pours from on-site production, regional appellation wines from a curated cellar, or open caterer-supplied.
+The answer changes the per-head budget more than the venue hire does and shifts the whole character of the dinner service, so resolve it before you compare estates on price.

 In brief